pythonuzgit/elmurodov_ArtificialNeuralNetworks/README.md

 *We will build the neural network model using the scikit-learn library's, 'Multi-Layer Perceptron Classifier'.
 The first parameter 'hidden_layer_sizes' arugument set to three layers 10 nodes each.*

 *The above output shows the performance of the model on training data.
 The accuracy and the f1-score is around 0.81, respectively.*

+# header H1 Data in standard